Okay, so you've probably heard about lithium before.

 Consumer Electronics — There are more wireless devices than people, but with an average life expectancy of just 21 months, this incredible mass of devices also has an incredible turnover rate — with more than 1 billion new smartphones alone shipping each year.

 Hybrid and Electric Vehicles — Each Tesla Model S requires seven pounds of lithium to power its 7,000-cell battery pack.
-Current estimates place annual demand for Tesla's vehicles at around 1.8 billion of these cells by the year 2017.
+Current estimates place annual demand for Tesla's vehicles at around 1.8 billion of these cells.
 And that's Tesla alone.
 All told, hybrid and electric vehicle sales are expected to go from about 750,000 in 2015 to more than 7 million in 2020.
 You do the math.

 Residential Energy Storage — Tesla's Powerwall lets you store the energy you created with your solar panels right in your own home, either to use as you please or to sell back to the power company.
 In the first week, pre-orders for the units approached $1 billion... and now Elon Musk thinks his $5 billion "Gigafactory" may be too small.